ArminJo/Arduino-FrequencyDetector/README.md

 For frequency below 500 Hz it might be good to change `FREQUENCY_RANGE_DEFAULT` to `FREQUENCY_RANGE_LOW`.

 By enabling `PRINT_INPUT_SIGNAL_TO_PLOTTER` you can convert the example to a simple DSO.<br/>
-By enabling `PRINT_RESULTS_TO_SERIAL_PLOTTER` you can watch the [generated output](https://github.com/ArminJo/Arduino-FrequencyDetector#arduino-plotter-output-of-whistleswitch-in-action) of the library.
+By enabling `PRINT_RESULTS_TO_SERIAL_PLOTTER` you can watch the [generated output](https://github.com/ArminJo/Arduino-FrequencyDetector#arduino-plotter-output-of-whistleswitch-in-action) of the library.<br/>
+For both. the output must be displayed in the Arduino Plotter of Arduino 1.8.19.

 SimpleFrequencyDetector on breadboard with MAX9814 Module
 ![SimpleFrequencyDetector on breadboard with MAX9814 Module](https://github.com/ArminJo/Arduino-FrequencyDetector/blob/master/extras/SimpleFrequencyDetector_MAX9814.jpg)